kore4lyf/notes/cryptocurrencyInvestmentBible.md

-# SAFE AND RELIABLE DIGITAL CURRENCY
+# SAFE AND RELIABLE DIGITAL CURRENCY EXCHANGE
 - (Localcoins)[https://localbitcoins.com/] Here you will find people who are willing to meet with you and make and exchange for cash or by bank transfer.

 A reliable DCE should have a website a ratings and reviews section, support chat, and the amounts of currency available for conversion.
 For example, you can see that this DCE offers a particular amount of Bitcoin, Ether, and cash dollars.